jessicarush/javascript-notes/events.md

 Some of the properties and methods available on *event objects*:

-`target` - The target property of the event object is always a reference to the element that the event has just occurred upon.
+`event.target` - The target property of the event object is always a reference to the *element* that the event has just occurred upon.
+You can use use this property to access any *element properties & methods* (see [document_object_model.md](document_object_model.md#working-with-elements)).

 When calling a function, the event object's target property is the best way to determine which element the event occurred on.
 You can use this for *event delegation* described below.
 Note that you can *traverse the DOM* (see [document_object_model.md](document_object_model.md)) using `event.target`.
 For example, I could say `event.target.parentNode` or `event.target.nextElementSibling`.
 Here's a demo:

 ```javascript
 function hideDropdown(e) {